unipartdigital/workflows_engine/docs/source/primitives.rst

         "for_loop_list": [{"value": 1}, {"value": 2}]
     }

-then after if no ``result`` was set then the context returns to as it was before:
+then after, if no ``result`` was set, then the context returns to its former state:

 .. code-block::